gatsbyjs/gatsby/docs/docs/adding-forms.md

 title: Adding forms
 ---

 Gatsby is built on top of React.
 So anything that is possible with a React form is possible in Gatsby.
+Additional details about how to create React forms can be found in the react documentation at [https://reactjs.org/docs/forms.html](https://reactjs.org/docs/forms.html) (which happens to be built with Gatsby!)

 Let's start with the following page.

 ```JSX
 import React from "react"